 This can be a huge challenge as often times volunteers experience situations that can leave them feeling sad, shocked or confused.
 But for the most part volunteers are often left amazed at the resilience of their patients and at the skill and dedication of their new colleagues.
 It truly is a hugely moving experience and one most Medi Trippers never forget.

-Hospitals in Africa are unlike those back home.
 Many government facilities are under resources without adequate medication or enough staff to deal with all the patients.
-There will be times when you are shocked by the conditions you see people have to endure to recieve what we might view as sub par care or basic care.
+There will be times when you are shocked by the conditions you see people have to endure to receive what we might view as sub par care or basic care.

 Depending on your area of interest and your skills, you will be matched with an appropriate clinical area/hospital.
 The learning opportunities are bountiful as long as you stay focused and flexible in your approached.